What is a Cumulative Flow Diagram?

 This means the company will have 4 areas to their Cumulative Flow graph, one area per each of the stages:

-We can see that in January, there were 20 customer requests (green area - letter A).
-Towards the end of January, the team was working on 20 requirements specifications (dark blue area - letter B).
-Around the end of February, 20 items had been completed regarding the requirements specification phase, and 20 items were being worked on in development and test (yellow area - letter C).
-And at the beginning of April, the team had 20 items completed (pink area).
-So, their total cycle time for 20 items is 3 months.
+We can see that in October, there were 20 customer requests (blue area - letter A).
+Between October and November, the team was working on 20 requirements specifications (red area - letter B).
+Around the end of November, nearly 20 items had been completed regarding the requirements specification phase, and 20 items were being reviewed (green area - letter C).
+And at the beginning of December, the team had 20 items completed (turquoise area - letter D).
+So, their total Cycle Time for 20 items is about 2 months.

 Use a Cumulative Flow Diagram to predict the future